 There's also considerable comment, including that of Dan Slott, on Facebook.

 Now I do know that there has been a Marvel boycott in the past, because senior Marvel editorial folk told me.
 Marv Wolfman after the Blade trial comes immediately to mind.
 There were those I was told had to apologise first.
-And there were the years that Chris Claremont was an exclusive Marvel comics creator but was never asked to write single comic.
 But as for Chuck?
 At the time I was specifically told by Joe Quesada that he wasn't blacklisted.

-But for those of you would would really enjoy a new Chuck Dixon Marvel comic – how about one that yo'd never read before?
+But for those of you who would really enjoy a new Chuck Dixon Marvel comic – how about one that you'd never read before?
 Because Chuck Dixon has posted the entire sixty page plus Punisher story entitled Sauria that was never published, in full black and white.
 Which really shows off the Gary Kwapisz artwork rather well.

 So if you miss the old style punisher (and you really like dinosaurs – no dig intended at Chuck), it's time to dive in and enjoy…

 Stay up-to-date and support the site by following Bleeding Cool on Google News today!